-Back-to-school has never looked like this before.
-As kids hit the books after the holidays, parents are faced with challenges we’ve never before experienced.
-Kids returning to in-person learning have extra demands placed on immune health, and virtual learning is fraught with trials of its own.
+Back-to-school is shaping up once again to be a…unique…experience this year, as kids returning to in-person learning have extra demands placed on their immune health.
 But whether your kids are heading back to the school building, learning at home, or merging a hybrid of the two, the basics never change.
 Here’s your lesson on healthy habits and essential nutrients that help children thrive, with all the tools parents need to keep kids happy and healthy.

 1. Build a Better Brown Bag

 As some schools tentatively return to in-person learning, fun, nutritious lunches can ease the transition—and if kids are learning at home, a regular lunch break is a must, to create routine and give eyes a break from computer screens.
 Focus on brain-boosting foods that support focus, learning, and concentration: Spread sandwiches with guacamole instead of mayo; make smoked salmon and spinach rollups; or pack a thermos of white bean and vegetable soup.
 Skip the chips and add nutrient-dense snacks like yogurt cups, cheese sticks, walnuts, cherry tomatoes, or hummus with broccoli and carrot sticks for dipping.
 Instead of just apples, include fun, antioxidant-rich fruits like blackberries, pomegranate, or cherries.
 And make sure picky eaters get all the nutrients they need, with a well-rounded multi formulated for kids.